 When you want to work as a receptionist or be a part of the front office staff, you have to have some knowledge on how to answer a few basic questions before the difficult ones come along.

-One of the most common front desk job interview questions, that most receptionists ask is what you can tell them about yourself.
+One of the most common front desk job interview questions, that most receptionists are asked is “Tell me about yourself“.
 While answering such questions you should discuss your previous employment experiences.

 2. What were your responsibilities in the previous front desk office job?